Why do I feel anxious after achieving a goal?

 You are not broken.

-You are experiencing something increasingly recognized in performance psychology: anxiety after success.
+You’re experiencing something increasingly recognized in performance psychology:

 What Is Anxiety After Success?